al1sant0s/tstodlc/README.md

 If your dlcs happen to define files with the same names as other already existing dlcs, the game will have to choose one of them to use.
 For instance, suppose your dlc defines a file called mybuilding.rgb and this file is already defined by another existing dlc in the server dlc repository.

-You can force the game to use the files from your dlc by specifying a priority positive number with --priority (-p).
+You can force the game to use the files from your dlc by specifying a priority positive number with --priority.
 This only works if the value you give to --priority is greater than the value associated with the other file in the other dlc.
 These values are defined in the 0 files from each dlc component.